k0lic/Amenic/README.md

 ![Banner](imgs/github/banner.jpg)

+# Fork

+I created this fork just to have a copy of the project on my Github account.
+The original can be found [here](https://github.com/zivkovicmilos/Amenic).

 # Project description

 Amenic is an online platform dedicated to making the entire process of booking a movie ticket as seamless, and easy, as possible.